Ekkehard-Schulze/indoor-climate-logger/README.md

 (three wires) or 'parasite power' (two wires).
 This script was only tested using external power.

-3. The optional script _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
-This is convenient for configuring multiple loggers with the same indoor-climate-logger.py script.
-Alternatively, e. g. when operating just a single logger, you can delete user_settings.py and edit the settings in _indoor-climate-logger.py_ accordingly.

-5. MH-Z19 carbon dioxide measurement is only supported on microcontrollers running Circuit Python.

-6. On MS-Windows PCs only I2C-sensors are supported.
-ADT7420 fails due to a driver bug.
+6. On MS-Windows PCs ADT7420 fails due to a driver bug.

 4. The script _plotly_time_series.py_ generates statistics and provides interactive data exploration using Plotly.
 Try it using the demo data set _20260222_201501_MHZ_19_CO2_log.tsv_.